"Learning together we can reach for the stars"

 Reception

 In Reception, Music is covered through the Early Learning Goals called ‘Expressive Arts and Design’ and ‘Being Imaginative’.
 This forms the foundation for later work in Music, for example, the children will be introduced to a wide variety of music and they will explore a variety of musical sound-makers.
 Children will also gain confidence in their own way of representing ideas, thoughts and feelings through music and dance.
 There is lots of singing in the reception areas and children learn rhymes and songs for fun and to support their learning.
+They also learn the names of different instruments and how to play them.
+At Christmas time, children in Reception perform a nativity concert which involves singing.

 Key Stage 1